AppThreat/atom/README.md

-  --slice-outfile <value>  export intra-procedural slices as json -l, --language <value>   source language --with-data-deps         generate the atom with data-dependencies - defaults to `false` --file-filter <value>    the name of the source file to generate slices from.
+  --slice-outfile <value>  export intra-procedural slices as json -l, --language <value>   source language --with-data-deps         generate the atom with data-dependencies - defaults to `false` --with-auto-include-paths
+                           detect system include paths automatically for c/c++ - defaults to `false` --file-filter <value>    the name of the source file to generate slices from.
+Uses regex.
   --method-name-filter <value>
                            filters in slices that go through specific methods by names.
 Uses regex.
   --method-parameter-filter <value>